bates64/ares-headless/headless/README.md

-# ares-headless
+# libares

 [![License: ISC](https://img.shields.io/badge/License-ISC-blue.svg)](../LICENSE)

-This is a fork of [ares](https://github.com/ares-emulator/ares) that produces an LLVM archive file for use within other projects.
+This is a fork of [ares](https://github.com/ares-emulator/ares) that produces a static library.

 # Build